olaruandreea/KattisProblems/README.md

 # KattisProblems
-Solutions to some problemes from Open Kattis
+Solutions to some problems from Open Kattis